mniju/Blog/_posts/2020-07-24-An-Introduction-to-PPO.md

 $$L_\pi(\pi')$$ is our new  objective.
 We call this a surrogate objective.

 Now,We can use trajectories sampled from the old policy along with the Advantage calculated from the old policy Trajectory.
-Still we need the new policy action probability , however we don't want to rollout for the new policy to collect the rewards.
+Still we need the new policy action probability , however __we don't want to rollout for the new policy to collect the rewards__.

 So what about the constraint/Bounds?